-Shakespeare's The Comedy of Errors.
+- Shakespeare's The Comedy of Errors.
 Antipholus of Syracuse has been looking for his long-lost twin brother, and comes to a town where everyone seems to know him, including someone claiming to be his wife.
-Somehow, neither he nor anyone else manages to come to the obvious conclusion that this is where his twin has been living.
+Somehow, neither he nor anyone else (including the father of the twins) manages to come to the obvious conclusion that this is where his twin has been living.
 Same with Plautus's The Menaechmi, upon which The Comedy of Errors is based.

-In Thirteen, everyone seems to be holding the Idiot Ball because they believed Lucy during "it can't be true".
+- In 13, everyone seems to be holding the Idiot Ball because they believed Lucy during "it can't be true".

 - In Clare Boothe's preface to her play The Women, she notes that if Mary, the principal character of her play, were a reasonably intelligent woman, she would quickly have found a different play to be in.